Skip to main content

 Frequently asked questions

-Visit any Gate City Bank branch with your Certification of Trust or full trust agreement, government-issued ID for all trustees, and your trust tax identification number (EIN) or grantor SSN for revocable trusts.
-A banker will complete a new account signature card in the trust name and an IRS Form W-9.
+Visit a branch with your Certification of Trust or full trust agreement, government-issued ID for all trustees, and your trust tax identification number (EIN for irrevocable trusts; grantor SSN for revocable trusts).
+A banker will complete a new signature card in the trust name and an IRS Form W-9.
 Existing accounts are retitled or new accounts are opened under trust ownership.
-Trust retitling cannot be completed online or by mail.
+Trust retitling cannot be completed online, by phone, or by mail.

 Sources